PLhery/node-twitter-api-v2/doc/auth.md

 This method is **fairly the most complex** of authentication flow options, but it is, at least for now, the **most used method across Twitter API**.

-It is named "3-legged" because it is splitted in 3 parts:
+It is named "3-legged" because it is split in 3 parts:
 1. You (the app/server) generate a auth link that is clickable by a external user, and gives you *temporary* access tokens
 2. The user clicks on the link, approves the application, it gives you a verifier token
 3. You use the *temporary* access tokens and verifier token to obtain **user-specific** *persistent* access tokens